KasparEtter/ef1p/pages/email/email.md

 with all recipients in the envelope.
 If the mail client opts to deliver a [separate version](#bcc-removal) of the message to `Bcc` recipients, Gmail fails to merge the `Bcc` recipients from the second submission into the message from the first submission.
-It just ignores the second message with additional `Bcc` recipients and the same [`Message-ID`](#message-identification) even when it is submitted in the same session
-(by continuing with another `MAIL` `FROM` command after submitting the `DATA`).
+It just ignores the second message with additional `Bcc` recipients and the same [`Message-ID`](#message-identification) for archiving even if it is submitted in the same session by continuing with another `MAIL` `FROM` command after submitting the `DATA`.
 If you think you can use this to bypass Gmail's sent archive, I must disappoint you:
-If you send another message with the same `Message-ID` but a different body, then Gmail stores the second message in the sent folder as well.
+If you submit another message with the same `Message-ID` but a different body, Gmail stores the second message in the sent folder as well.
-Moreover, Gmail always removes the `Bcc` field, no matter whether you submit the message via SMTP or the web interface.
+Moreover, Gmail always removes the `Bcc` field for recipients, no matter whether you send the email via SMTP or the website.

 </details>